-From MTA's, MTA Bridges and Tunnels' and MTA New York City Transit's perspective, the following risks are generally associated with swap agreements:
+From MTA's and MTA Bridges and Tunnels' perspective, the following risks are generally associated with swap agreements:

-• Credit Risk - The counterparty becomes insolvent or is otherwise not able to perform its financial obligations.
-In the event of deterioration in the credit ratings of the counterparty or MTA/MTA Bridges and Tunnels/MTA New York City Transit, the swap agreement may require that collateral be posted to secure the party's obligations under the swap agreement.
+Credit Risk - The counterparty becomes insolvent or is otherwise not able to perform its financial obligations.
+In the event of deterioration in the credit ratings of the counterparty or MTA/MTA Bridges and Tunnels, the swap agreement may require that collateral be posted to secure the party's obligations under the swap agreement.
 See "Collateralization" below.
 Further, ratings deterioration by either party below levels agreed to in each transaction could result in a termination event requiring a cash settlement of the future value of the transaction.
 See "Termination Risk" below.

-- Basis Risk The variable interest rate paid by the counterparty under the swap and the variable interest rate paid by MTA, MTA Bridges and Tunnels or MTA New York City Transit on the associated bonds may not be the same.
-If the counterparty's rate under the swap is lower than the bond interest rate, then the counterparty's payment under the swap agreement does not fully reimburse MTA, MTA Bridges and Tunnels or MTA New York City Transit for its interest payment on the associated bonds.
-Conversely, if the bond interest rate is lower than the counterparty's rate on the swap, there is a net benefit to MTA, MTA Bridges and Tunnels or MTA New York City Transit. - Termination Risk The swap agreement will be terminated and MTA, MTA Bridges and Tunnels or MTA New York City Transit will be required to make a termination payment to the counterparty and, in the case of a swap agreement which was entered into for the purpose of creating a synthetic fixed rate for an advance refunding transaction may also be required to take action to protect the tax exempt status of the related refunding bonds. - Rollover Risk The notional amount under the swap agreement terminates prior to the final maturity of the associated bonds on a variable rate bond issuance, and MTA, MTA Bridges and Tunnels or MTA New York City Transit may be exposed to then market rates and cease to receive the benefit of the synthetic fixed rate for the duration of the bond issue.
+- Basis Risk The variable interest rate paid by the counterparty under the swap and the variable interest rate paid by MTA or MTA Bridges and Tunnels on the associated bonds may not be the same.
+If the counterparty's rate under the swap is lower than the bond interest rate, then the counterparty's payment under the swap agreement does not fully reimburse MTA or MTA Bridges and Tunnels for its interest payment on the associated bonds.
+Conversely, if the bond interest rate is lower than the counterparty's rate on the swap, there is a net benefit to MTA or MTA Bridges and Tunnels. - Termination Risk The swap agreement will be terminated and MTA or MTA Bridges and Tunnels will be required to make a termination payment to the counterparty and, in the case of a swap agreement which was entered into for the purpose of creating a synthetic fixed rate for an advance refunding transaction may also be required to take action to protect the tax exempt status of the related refunding bonds. - Rollover Risk The notional amount under the swap agreement terminates prior to the final maturity of the associated bonds on a variable rate bond issuance, and MTA or MTA Bridges and Tunnels may be exposed to then market rates and cease to receive the benefit of the synthetic fixed rate for the duration of the bond issue.

 Credit Risk.
-The following table shows, as of March 31, 2016, the diversification, by percentage of notional amount, among the various counterparties that have entered into ISDA Master Agreements with MTA and/or MTA Bridges and Tunnels, or in connection with the 2 Broadway Certificates of Participation refunding.
+The following table shows, as of June 30, 2016, the diversification, by percentage of notional amount, among the various counterparties that have entered into ISDA Master Agreements with MTA and/or MTA Bridges and Tunnels.
 The notional amount totals below include all swaps.
 The counterparties have the ratings set forth above.

 Counterparty Notional Amount (in thousands) (Unaudited) % of Total Notional Amount (Unaudited)

 JPMorgan Chase Bank, NA \$805,850 33.44%

-UBS AG 788,300 32.71
+UBS AG 492,200 20.43

 The Bank of New York Mellon 331,020 13.74

 Citibank, N.A.
 192,200 7.98

 BNP Paribas North America, Inc. 192,200 7.98

+U.S. Bank National Association 148,050 6.14

+Wells Fargo Bank, N.A.
+148,050 6.14

 AIG Financial Products Corp.
 100,000 4.15

 Total \$2,409,570 100.00%